vishal-1344/vishal-1344/README.md

 # Vishal Joshua Meesala

-I study intelligence as a dynamical, interactive process.
-My research focuses on adaptive inference, stability-aware reasoning, and latent geometric structure in learned systems.
-I investigate how models regulate their own computation, detect instability, and adapt internal representations over time, drawing on ideas from control theory, nonlinear dynamics, signal processing, structured multi-agent coordination, and systems neuroscience.
+I study intelligence as a **dynamical, interactive process** rather than a static feed-forward computation.
+My research focuses on **adaptive inference**, **stability-aware reasoning**, and **latent geometric structure** in learned systems.

+I investigate how models can **monitor their own inference trajectories**, detect early signs of instability, and **regulate computation in closed loop**, drawing on ideas from **control theory, nonlinear dynamics, signal processing, structured multi-agent coordination, and systems neuroscience**.

 ---

 ## Research Themes

-**Adaptive inference & closed-loop reasoning**
+### **Adaptive inference & closed-loop reasoning**
-Viewing inference as a trajectory that can be monitored, regulated, and adjusted using discrepancy signals and stability measures.
+Viewing inference as a **trajectory through latent space** that can be monitored, regulated, and adjusted online using intrinsic discrepancy signals and stability diagnostics, rather than fixed schedules or static heuristics.

-**Stability, safety & interpretability**
+### **Stability, safety & early-warning diagnostics**
-Using Lyapunov-style energy functions, early-warning diagnostics, and off-manifold detection to anticipate failure and support reliable decision-making.
+Developing **lightweight, inference-time signals** (Lyapunov-style energies, curvature and jerk indicators, off-manifold detection) that anticipate failure *before* visible collapse, enabling preventative control rather than post-hoc correction.

-**Latent structure & slow-timescale adaptation**
+### **Latent structure & slow-timescale adaptation**
-Studying how internal geometry evolves over time under novelty and prediction error, shaping robust behavior in changing environments.
+Studying how internal representations and geometry evolve under novelty, distribution shift, and prediction error, and how slow-timescale adaptation supports robustness in changing environments.

-**Geometric & multi-process reasoning**
+### **Geometric & multi-process reasoning**
-Modeling cognition as interconnected reasoning processes coupled through shared geometric fields and interaction dynamics, with inspiration from recurrent cortical circuits and multi-timescale plasticity.
+Modeling cognition as **interacting reasoning processes** coupled through shared geometric fields and interaction dynamics, inspired by recurrent cortical circuits, multi-timescale plasticity, and coordinated control systems.

 ---

+## Selected Work & Active Projects

+### **Error-360: Latent Proprioception for Stable Diffusion Inference**
+A lightweight, inference-time control mechanism that treats diffusion sampling as a **dynamical system** and stabilizes it using *intrinsic* trajectory signals.

+- Introduces a **latent jerk signal** (angular acceleration of update directions) as an early-warning indicator of structural collapse
+- Uses **bounded guidance damping with gain scheduling and refractory control** to prevent runaway instability
+- Achieves large gains in survival under extreme guidance and adversarial prompts **without retraining or added decoding cost**
+- Demonstrates that **instability is preceded by directional inconsistency**, not just large update magnitude

+This work positions diffusion inference as a **regulated dynamical process**, rather than a fixed numerical procedure, and shows how internal “proprioceptive” signals can enable robust, low-cost control.

+→ Repository: `error-360`

+---

 ## What I Aim to Build

-My long-term research direction is to help develop intelligent systems that complement standard feed-forward pipelines with dynamically regulated and structurally adaptive reasoning, informed by principles from dynamical systems, control, and systems neuroscience.
-I take inspiration from recurrent cortical circuits, multi-timescale plasticity, and neuromodulatory feedback in designing models that can allocate more computation when needed, know when to stop, adapt their internal structure, and maintain coherent organization over long horizons.
+My long-term goal is to help develop intelligent systems that go beyond static feed-forward pipelines and instead support **dynamically regulated, structurally adaptive reasoning**.

+I am particularly interested in systems that:

+- Allocate more computation when instability or uncertainty is detected
+- Know when to stop, damp, or redirect inference
+- Adapt internal structure under distribution shift
+- Maintain coherent organization over long horizons

+I take inspiration from **recurrent cortical circuits, neuromodulatory feedback, and multi-timescale plasticity**, using tools from dynamical systems and control theory to design models that are **self-monitoring, self-regulating, and robust by construction**.

 ---

 ## Tools & Technical Experience

-- **Mathematics:** nonlinear dynamics, Lyapunov stability, time-series analysis, probabilistic modeling
+- **Mathematics:** nonlinear dynamics, Lyapunov stability, time-series analysis, geometric signals
-- **Machine learning:** adaptive inference, representation learning, stability diagnostics, test-time reasoning
+- **Machine learning:** adaptive inference, representation learning, stability diagnostics, test-time control
-- **Systems:** PyTorch, NumPy/SciPy, FastAPI, Hugging Face stack, Jupyter, Docker, Linux/Bash
+- **Systems:** PyTorch, NumPy/SciPy, Hugging Face stack, FastAPI, Jupyter, Docker, Linux/Bash
-- **Engineering:** experimental harnesses for inference-time control, trajectory logging, and model diagnostics
+- **Engineering:** inference-time controllers, trajectory logging, diagnostic instrumentation, experimental harnesses